 About the Plan

 Welcome to the project website for The Curb Reimagined, Hoboken's Curbside Mobility and Parking Action Plan.
-Phase 1 community engagement is now complete, and the survey and interactive map have been closed.
-We collected 1,000+ survey responses and 250+ interactive map comments!
+Phase 1 and Phase 2 community engagement are now complete.
+We collected 1,300+ survey responses and 250+ interactive map comments.
+You can explore map results from the Phase 1 outreach in the tab above, with in-depth analysis in the Foundations Report link below.
+We look forward to sharing Phase 2 takeaways as part of the draft plan!

 Foundations Report